dimitri/pgloader/docs/intro.rst

     * PostgreSQL
     * Redshift

-pgloader knows how to target different products using the PostgresQL Protocol:
+pgloader knows how to target different products using the PostgreSQL Protocol:

   * PostgreSQL
   * `Citus <https://www.citusdata.com>`_